 - At least two SATA hard drives (to ensure optimal performance, it is recommended that you use two hard drives with identical model and capacity).
-If you do not want to create RAID, you may prepare only one hard drive.

-- · Windows 7/Vista/XP setup disk.

-- · Motherboard driver disk.
+If you do not want to create RAID, you may prepare only one hard drive. - · Windows 7/Vista/XP setup disk. - · Motherboard driver disk. - · A USB floppy disk drive (needed during Windows XP installation) - An empty formatted floppy disk (needed during Windows XP installation)

-5-1-1 Configuring SATA Controllers
+5-1-1 Configuring Intel Z68 SATA Controllers